cedar-policy/rfcs/text/0068-entity-tags.md

 These restrictions are present for two reasons.
 First, second-class status ensures EA-maps are efficiently _analyzable_.
 Allowing first-class EA-maps values would require supporting equality between EA-maps values (directly or indirectly).
 Supporting equality would require a policy analysis to model EA-maps as arrays imbued with the extensionality axioms, which are known to be expensive.
 Second, second-class status means that we cannot introduce EA-maps literals, which means we do not need to introduce new syntax for EA-maps, which would be essentially the same as record literal syntax, leading to possible user confusion.
 Nor do we need to consider how we might treat record literals as equivalent to `{ ?: T }` values.

 The use-cases that we are aware of do not suffer due to these limitations.
-Typically, you want to attach EA-maps to principals and resources to act as _tags_.
 If you wanted EA-maps to contain other EA-maps, or you wanted to store EA-maps in the `context` record, you can create specific entity types containing only those EA-maps.
 For example:
 ```
 entity User {
     roles: Set<String>,